 Growing up in the San Fernando Valley, Daniel graduated from Notre Dame High School in 1986 and earned his B.A. from UCLA in 1990.
 He attended Pepperdine University, School of Law, graduating cum laude in 1994.
 He is an avid sports fan and enjoys following his favorite teams, the Los Angeles Dodgers and the UCLA Bruins.

 Daniel is a devoted husband and father who loves spending time with family and friends.
 Now the managing partner with Chaleff Rehwald Peterson, Daniel advocates in the best interests of his clients with integrity and judiciousness.
-Daniel is devoted to applying his experience and passion to each case he takes on.
+Daniel is responsible for most new client signups and focuses his attention on firm management and client development.
+Daniel is devoted to applying his experience and passion to each case the firm takes on.